JunYuHuang/harvard-cs50-2025/problem-sets/3/sort/README.md

         - `sort2`: a compiled C program that implements selection, bubble, or merge sort
         - `sort3`: a compiled C program that implements selection, bubble, or merge sort
     - theories:
-        - by benchmark time, algorithms in descending runtime should be:
+        - by benchmark time, algorithms in descending runtime (fastest to slowest) should be:
             - merge sort
             - selection sort
             - bubble sort